Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Appendix

 Given this, the expected log-likelihood ratio can be computed quite easily as before, and we get

-Now consider the sets $S^{(i)}$ as in the proof of Theorem~\ref{thm:estimation}.
-Since we have $S\Delta S^{(i)}=\{i\}$ we get from Equation~\eqref{eqn:CS_LR}
+Now consider the sets $S^{(i)}$ as in the proof of Theorem~\ref {thm:estimation}.
+Since we have $S\Delta S^{(i)}=\{i\}$, we get from equation \eqref{eqn:CS_LR}

-From this point on the proof proceeds in exactly the same fashion as that of Theorem~\ref{thm:estimation}.
+From this point on, the proof proceeds in exactly the same fashion as that of Theorem~\ref{thm:estimation}.
 Begin by summing the terms \eqref{eqn:CS_LR_i} over $i\in\{1,\ldots,n\}$ to get an upper bound on the expected likelihood ratio

-Finally, the lower bounds on the log-likelihood ratio in \eqref{eqn:LR_lowerbound1} and \eqref{eqn:LR_lowerbound2} are not dependent on the nature of the likelihood ratio itself, but rather on the desired risk performance.
+Finally, the lower bounds on the log-likelihood ratio in \eqref {eqn:LR_lowerbound1} and \eqref{eqn:LR_lowerbound2} are not dependent on the nature of the likelihood ratio itself, but rather on the desired risk performance.
 So these bounds are valid in the compressed sensing setting as well.
-As in the proof of Theorem~\ref{thm:estimation} using these lower bounds together with \eqref{eqn:CS_upper_bound} concludes the proof. \end{proof}
+As in the proof of Theorem~\ref{thm:estimation}, using these lower bounds together with \eqref{eqn:CS_upper_bound} concludes the proof. \end{pf*}

-\begin{proof}[Proof of Proposition~\ref{prop:estimation_upperbound}]: We begin by introducing an algorithm that achieves the desired performance bound.
-Algorithm~\ref{alg:SDS} is described here for convenience of presentation and explained in detail in the next paragraphs.
-It is essentially the algorithm presented in \cite{malloy:11b} for the case of Gaussian observation noise.
+\begin{pf*}{Proof of Proposition~\ref{prop:estimation_upperbound}} We begin by introducing an algorithm that achieves the desired performance bound.
+Algorithm \ref{alg:SDS} is described here for convenience of presentation and explained in detail in the next paragraphs.
+It is essentially the algorithm presented in Malloy and Nowak \cite{malloy:11b} for the case of Gaussian observation noise.

 Sensing is performed coordinate-wise in a sequential way, until all the signal entries have been explored or the total sensing budget is exhausted.
 Note that all the measurements are made with the same precision $p$.
 For each signal entry $i$ the algorithm performs at most $l$ measurements.
-If any of these measurements is negative then entry $i$ is deemed not to belong to the support estimate $\hat S$.
-If all the $l$ measurements are non-negative then entry $i$ is deemed to belong to the support estimate.
-For convenience we identify the measurements of entry $i$ by $Y_i^{(j)}$, where $j\in\{1,\ldots,l\}$.
+If any of these measurements is negative then entry $i$ is deemed not to belong to the support estimate~$\hat S$.
+If all the $l$ measurements are non-negative, then entry $i$ is deemed to belong to the support estimate.
+For convenience, we identify the measurements of entry $i$ by $Y_i^{(j)}$, where $j\in\{1,\ldots,l\}$.

-In a sense the algorithm is a very crude version of a sequential likelihood ratio test.
+In a sense, the algorithm is a very crude version of a sequential likelihood ratio test.
 Given that we are interested in the general rates of error decay we do not optimize the algorithm parameters for performance and instead make crude choices that are sufficient to prove the result.
 In particular we take $p=m/(4n)$ and $l=\log_2^2 n$.